rkpust/rkpust/README.md

 # 💫 About Me:
 <img align="right" width="400" src="https://github-readme-stats.vercel.app/api?username=rkpust&show_icons=true&count_private=true" alt="Rezaul Karim's Github Stats"/>
 Hi, this is Rezaul Karim.
-I have completed B.Sc Engg. in Computer Science & Engineering (CSE) at Pabna University of Science and Technology (PUST) recently.
-I am a Laravel Developer from Rajshahi, Bangladesh.
-I have rich experience in web application development using Laravel.
-Using PHP as my primary back-end language since 2019.
-I am using CSS, Bootstrap, Tailwind CSS, JavaScript, Vue.js and MySQL for my daily job.
+I have completed B.Sc Engg. in Computer Science & Engineering (CSE) at Pabna University of Science and Technology (PUST) .
+I am a full stack web developer from Rajshahi, Bangladesh.
+I have rich experience in web application development using Laravel and Django.
+Starting to use PHP and Python as my primary back-end languages from 2019 and 2023 respectively.
+Even Python was familiar to me before this time.
+I am using CSS, Bootstrap, Tailwind CSS, JavaScript, Vue.js, Reac.js, MySQL and PostgreSQL for my daily job.
 Also, I am good at WordPress.
 Passionate about programming and always try to learn something as well as improve myself.
 I prefer to contribute to open-source projects.
 I do my job with great passion and dedication.
-I have worked at Softias Technologies as Software Development Engineer (Internship).<br>Thank you for visiting my profile. 😍
+I have worked at Softias Technologies as Software Development Engineer (Internship).
+Now I am working as a programmer at Fiber@Home Ltd.

+Thank you for visiting my profile. 😍

 ---
 <!--- Tech Skill --->